christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     great-grandson of Simon Boethus, brother of Costobarus, 2)Saulos Thaddeus Alexander Herod, another grandson of King Herod, 3)Rabbi Akiva (Epictetus?), 4)Pliny The Younger.
-The character Paul/Saul's life story was stolen from the ancient Egyptian story 'Tale of the Shipwrecked Sailor'.
+The character Paul/Saul's life story was stolen from the ancient Egyptian story "Tale of the Shipwrecked Sailor".
 Josephus in Antiquities of the Jews, Book XX (CH 9.4) refers to Paul (Saulus) as related to Herod Agrippa.    -
--   Pliny the Younger (Gaius Plinius Caecilius Secundus) = Bishop Ignatius of Antioch ('-natius' in Latin refers to 'youth').
-He was also Polycarp (Ignatius means 'fiery one' and Polycarp was famous for setting himself on fire).
+-   Pliny the Younger (Gaius Plinius Caecilius Secundus) = Bishop Ignatius of Antioch (-natius in Latin refers to "youth").
+He was also Polycarp (Ignatius means "fiery one" and Polycarp was famous for setting himself on fire).
 Likely also Paul the Apostle (either him or Rabbi Akiva (Epictetus)).
 He was also Pope Linus (just drop the P from his name Plinius).
 -   Pontius Pilate = several options.
 The historical record from antiquity has a repeating narrative of jewish high priests being executed by a Roman prefect or governor: Roman Procurator of Judea Lucceius Albinus condeming Jesus ben Ananias to cruxification; Roman Procurator of Judea Quintus Tineius Rufus aka Turnus Rufus the Evil condeming Simon bar Kokhba to cruxification;  Roman prefect (governor) of Roman Egypt Tiberius Julius Alexander condemining Judas the Gaulanite to death; Roman prefect of the Praetorian Guard Marcius Turbo condeming Lukuas Andreas to death; Roman prefect (governor) of Roman Egypt Aulus Avillius Flaccus crucifying many prominant jews in Alexandria, etc. Every one of these characters fit the Pontius Pilate role.
 I believe that royal elites role-played as if they were characters in a play, and these fictional deaths were story patterns or archetypes that were emulated.
 They killed off one character then assumed the role of another one in a different location.
 For example, Aulus Avillius Flaccus was also Polemon II of Pontus which was the regional alias of Emperor Titus.
 The character of Aulus Avillius Flaccus dies at the same time Polemon II of Pontus takes power and then Polemon II of Pontus dies around the same time Titus becomes emperor.
 They were all married to the same woman, Berenice, grandaughter of King Herod.
 -   Simon Boethus (great-great-great? grandson of Onias III and heir of the Zadokite line) = (king/Tetrarch) Ptolemy (Alexander) bar Menneus aka Simon Magus.
-Likely also Simon the Essene the founder of the Essene sect and Simon Peter in the bible (the term 'Peter' is derived from the Latin 'Pater' meaning "father," denoting the Essene High Priest.
-The Essenes called themselves 'the Sons of Zadok' and Simon was the heir of the Zadokite High Priest dynasty).
+Likely also Simon the Essene the founder of the Essene sect and Simon Peter in the bible (the term "Peter" is derived from the Latin "Pater" meaning "father," denoting the Essene High Priest.
+The Essenes called themselves "the Sons of Zadok" and Simon was the heir of the Zadokite High Priest dynasty).
 After Hellenization many jews adopted Greek names.
 Matthew became Menelaus in honor of the celebrated husband of Helen, etc., so was he